 You will produce work in response to an externally set task.
 You will demonstrate research skills and the acquisition of media techniques.
 A final piece will be realised in 15 hours of supervised time.

 In addition to practical studio sessions, you are also encouraged to visit galleries and museums.

 Group trips to the Fitzwilliam Museum, Tate Modern, New Designers, V&A and Natural History Museum.
 A range of inspirational visiting speakers will form part of your study.

 The Art, Craft and Design course provides the ideal structure, if you wish to pursue Art and Design at Degree level or as a career.

 Watch a video by our former student, Georgia Record, who studied Fine Art at Aberystwyth University, talking about her very positive experience of Art, Craft & Design A level at Long Road:

-At least 7 GCSEs at Grade C in a range of subjects including Maths and English, both at Grade 4.
-A Grade C or equivalent is required in Art at GCSE level.
+At least 7 GCSEs at Grade 4 in a range of subjects including Maths and English.
+A Grade 5 or equivalent is required in Art at GCSE level.